Imparja Television: Programming

-Imparja's programming schedule is currently based on the Nine Network schedule for Sydney and Brisbane (based on Eastern Standard Time).
+Imparja's programming schedule is currently based on the Nine Network schedule for Brisbane (based on Eastern Standard Time).
 Prior to February 2008, scheduling was generally based on Central Standard Time, reflecting its Alice Springs-based heritage.
-As a result, programs are now broadcast half an hour earlier than they previously would have been under the previous arrangement.
+As a result, programs are now broadcast half an hour earlier in regional Northern Territory than they previously would have been under the previous arrangement.

 News and current affairs

+Imparja no longer airs its own news service, but instead airs Nine News.